 Step Description Time 1.
-Author presents their plan/product.
+The author presents their plan/product.
 Address all components.
 May also share a question for feedback.
-Audience listens and takes notes.
+The audience listens and takes notes.
 3 minutes 2.
 Participants ask clarifying questions for more information.
-Author responds.
+The author responds.
 1 minute 3.
-Participants shares what they like about the plan/product and/or what they think works well.
-Author listens and takes notes.
-1 minute 4.
-Participants shares concerns about the plan/product regarding what may need more development or explanation.
-Author listens and takes notes.
+Participants share what they like about the plan/product and/or what they think works well.
+The author listens and takes notes.
+1 minute

+4. Participants share concerns about the plan/product regarding what may need more development or explanation.
+The author listens and takes notes.
 1 minute 5.
-Author and participants discuss possible next steps and ideas.
+The author and participants discuss possible next steps and ideas.
 1 minute